bansal-dhruv/Text-Summarization/README.md

 # Text-Summarization
-This is a summarization task , which summarize the file you provide to it.
+This is a summarization model , which summarize the file you provide to it.

 # Requirement
 This need glove file which can be downloded from the link http://downloads.cs.stanford.edu/nlp/data/glove.6B.zip , which contain file of diffrent requirement, you can choose file of 200 words if your Pc allows it.